Configuration

 **This will delete both the section and also the keys inside of it.**

-.
-It lets you iterate over it easily (using a forEach()
+This accepts a `ConfigSection`.
+It lets you iterate over it easily (using a `forEach()` method)

 Config.selection(Config.section("join")).forEach(keyVal -> {